Do you think your friend or loved one may be experiencing post-traumatic stress disorder (PTSD)?

 Reach out to someone you trust or your family doctor for advice.

-Contact someone in your faith community.
+Contact someone in your faith community or support network.

 Call a suicide hotline number: US 1-800-273-TALK (1-800-273-8255), in Canada 1-833-456-4566.